Counseling & Member Care Seminar

 Participants learn and grow through instruction and practice, through individual and marital counseling, if desired, and through informal interactions with the staff and other participants.
 Upon completion, conferees are better equipped for ministry and member care, and refreshed, challenged, and spiritually strengthened.
 Each person who completes the seminar receives a Certificate of Completion suitable for framing.

 Electives and Evening Sessions

 All participants choose from one of two groups for their afternoon workshop: the Marriage Enrichment Group or the Basic Counseling Skills Group.
-Evening sessions (optional) are offered on De-escalating Conflicts in Marriage and Regional Resources.
+Evening sessions (optional) are offered on topics such as De-escalating Conflicts in Marriage.
 Ample opportunities are available for personal consultations and counseling.